-How did I take my pictures to such a different level that I ended up deleting most of my instagram account and starting over?
+How did I improve my food photography so dramatically that I ended up deleting most of my instagram account and starting over?
 Got noticed by brands, got asked to take pictures and make videos for them?

 You can look at my portfolio here.